GiovanniCornejo/MediVision-OmniMedVQA/reports/draft_reports/part3_novel_approach.md

 ### 2.3 Design Rationale

-The main goal is to be able to take the image, along with the questions/answers and determine a moderately accurate diagnosis without the assistance of any doctor.
+The main goal is to leverage image and text information to assist doctors in efficiently identifying potential diagnoses, reducing the time required for manual analysis.
 In testing we noticed that a lot of the decision comes more so from the image rather than the questions themselves as the images can be much more detailed than a simple question/answer combination.

 - **ResNet50 for Image Features:**